Arrange your fees

 - Upfront payment: generate your invoice in My Enrolment, under the Finance tab, up to 100 days prior to Census Date.

 - Deferred payment: apply for HECS-HELP, SA-HELP or FEE-HELP, under the Commonwealth Assistance tab.
 Enter your TFN.

 - Partial Payment: generate your invoice in My Enrolment, under the Finance tab.
 Make payment for the partial amount and apply to defer the balance to either HECS-HELP or FEE-HELP, under the Commonwealth Assistance tab.

 Student Services and Amenities Fee (SSAF) is a compulsory fee which covers essential non-academic amenities and services that enrich the student experience.
 A number of preparatory courses are exempt from the SSAF.
 Students who are incarcerated and International students studying at SCU Melbourne, Sydney, Perth or offshore are also exempt.

 You can choose to pay your SSAF each session by the due date, or eligible students should apply to defer the SSAF to the SA-HELP loan scheme.
 Full payment, or approval of an SA-HELP application, must occur before the due date to avoid fee sanctions which can include withholding of transcripts and final grades.

 Apply for HECS-HELP, FEE-HELP and SA-HELP

 In My Enrolment click on the Commonwealth Assistance tab, then click Add New next to your admitted course and complete the relevant form.
 Find more information regarding Commonwealth Supported Places, HECS-HELP, FEE-HELP and SA-HELP at www.studyassist.gov.au.

 The due dates for fees are listed on your enrolment invoice which is found under the Finance tab in My Enrolment.
 You can pay via our Payment Portal, BPay or Aust Post Bill pay.
 We recommend signing into the My Account feature of the Payment Portal with your SCU Login.
 From here you can view your invoices and make full or partial payment online.

 Additional course fees and costs

 There may also be specific costs associated with your course.
-These can include textbooks, field trips, specialised equipment or travel for compulsory workshop or residential activities.
+These can include textbooks, field trips, specialised equipment, uniforms and travel for compulsory workshop or residential activities.
+Please refer to your Unit Information Guides or Blackboard Learning sites for this information.